Draughts make homes colder and increase heating costs for tenants. All rental properties must follow the draught stopping standard.

 Landlords must already provide rental properties in a reasonable state of repair.

-Under the healthy homes standards, landlords must make sure the premises doesn’t have unreasonable gaps or holes in walls, ceilings, windows, skylights, floors and doors which cause noticeable draughts.
-Landlords can’t use the age and condition of the house as a reason not to stop gaps or holes.
+Under the healthy homes standards, landlords must make sure their rental property does not have unreasonable gaps or holes in walls, ceilings, windows, skylights, floors and doors which cause noticeable draughts.

+Landlords cannot use the age and condition of the house as a reason not to stop gaps or holes.
 If rental homes have an open fireplace, it must be closed off or the chimney blocked to prevent draughts in and out of the property through the fireplace.

 Tenants can ask landlords in writing to make the fireplace available for use and the landlord can agree.
 If it is available for use, it must be in good working order and free of any gaps which could cause a draught that are not necessary for the safe and efficient operation of the open fireplace.
 It is best practice to record any agreement in writing, with both tenant and landlord keeping a copy.